Scroll down for preparation instructions

 How do you get the pee and poop off the diapers?
 Spray or dunk the soiled ones.
 The Potty Pail is wonderful for spraying off the diapers before they go into your diaper pail.
 Learn more: We don't sell the Potty Pail but offer a link to their website because it is our favorite sprayer.

-Choose any mainstream detergent that you like.
+Choose any mainstream detergent that you like, however we strongly recommend fragrance-free options for baby's lung and brain health.
 Anything mainstream is fine on cotton.
 Coconut-based natural detergent options are fine, too.
 Be very cautious about detergents marketed as "for all cloth diapers".
 Some are good, but others are not.
 Avoid excessively high pH products often marketed for getting the stink out of microfiber.
 They can turn soft cotton into something rock-hard or disintegrate it too quickly.
 If the ingredients of these products were so great, don't you think the big detergent companies would have figured that out?
 Well, yes, they have figured it that the ingredients are strong.
 Those strong ingredients are found in products like Oxiclean or oxygen bleach.
 Read the directions on the Oxiclean packaging and follow them if you use that.
 So, do some label reading.
 If the package says "brightens colors" or has whiteners or brighteners, or "optical or UV brighteners", you can decide if that is ok with you.
 Fabric softeners are designed to coat fabrics.
 This causes buildup and possibly rashes and will make your covers leak and wick.
 Don't coat your diapers with stuff.
 Stick with Tide Unscented, Cheer Free or store brand free and clear liquid.
 As long as baby is not sensitive to the product, you can use most simple detergents you can find at the grocery store on cotton diapers.
 Just avoid fabric softeners.
 We also strongly suggest avoiding scents to protect baby's young, developing and sensitive lungs, but that is a choice for you to decide.
 We do not recommend homemade DIY detergent.
 They often cause problems (rashes), they don't have enough surfactants, are harsh with high pH caustic soda ash or borax causing premature fabric wear and dirt redeposits on fabrics.

-Popular recommendations are Tide (unscented), Arm and Hammer Sensitive Unscented, Up and Up Free and Clear from Target, and other unscented mainstream laundry products and store brands you can find locally.
-If your family is ok with these products, they are excellent choices and clean very well.
-Again we recommend unscented choices as much as possible for baby's lung and brain safety.
+We recommend unscented choices as much as possible for baby's lung and brain safety.
 Do your own research on chemical fragrances and neurotoxins to learn why we prefer unscented laundry options.
 You can read more about my (Karen's) laundry opinions if you are interested.
 Choices are different for everyone.

 Enzymes are good and help clean.
 If you are not ok with mainstream products, then there are many natural detergents available on the market today.
 For example, Seventh Generation Ultra, Country Save, Bum Genius, Bi-O-Kleen Premium Plus Laundry Powder, Ecos, Ecover, Green Shield and others get good reviews.
 It's not always possible to avoid brighteners since so many products do contain optical brighteners.
 There are plenty of good choices readily available.